code-kern-ai/bricks/generators/search/google_search/README.md

 **Only works with refinery version > 1.7.1**

 Uses Google engine to retrieve search results.
 This module requires an API key, which can be obtained at https://serpapi.com/.
-In refinery, set YOUR_RESPONSE_SIZE to "full" to get the full response as a JSON (stored as string) or choose "compact" to only get the text of the first result.
+In refinery, set RESPONSE_SIZE to "full" to get the full response as a JSON (stored as string) or choose "compact" to only get the text of the first result.
 Please contact the Kern AI Team if you need further support at info@kern.ai or join our Discord channel: https://discord.gg/WAnAgQEv